SanderVanDessel/Raspberry-Pi-Packet-sniffer/README.md

 # Packet sniffer install guide

-### !Prerequisites
+### Prerequisites

 Requirements:

-- A raspberry pi 3 or newer
+⋅⋅* A raspberry pi 3 or newer
-- A power supply for your raspberry pi
+⋅⋅* A power supply for your raspberry pi
-- A MicroSD card of at least 8GB
+⋅⋅* A MicroSD card of at least 8GB
-- An Ethernet cables
+⋅⋅* An Ethernet cables
-- A MicroSD Adapter (Optional)
+⋅⋅* A MicroSD Adapter (Optional)

 ###
 <img src="images/1.jpg">